freenas/freenas-docs/userguide/vms.rst

 Select
 :menuselection:`VMs`
 to see cards of installed VMs.
+There are also options to switch the default view in this screen to *Slim* and *Table*.
 There is an option to :guilabel:`Connect` to the VM across the bottom of the card.

 .. figure:: images/vms-control1.png